 Fear can be divided into two components, biochemical and emotional.

-- The biochemical response to fear is universal to all of us, and happens when we are confronted by a perceived danger.
-Our bodies respond in specific ways which include sweating, increased heart rate and high adrenaline levels.
+- The biochemical response to fear is universal to all of us, and happens when we are confronted by anticipated danger.
+Our bodies respond in distinct ways which include rapid heart rate, sweating, and increasing adrenaline levels.
 This biochemical reaction is likely to be an evolutionary development and is an automatic response that was crucial to our survival centuries ago.
-This response is sometimes known as the fight or flight response, in which the body prepares itself to either enter a fight mode or run away.
+This reaction is known as the fight or flight response, in which the body braces itself to enter into a fight mode or run away.

-- The emotional response to fear is highly individualized.
+- The emotional reaction to fear is remarkably individualized.
 Although the physical reaction is the same, fear may be viewed as either positive or negative by a child.
-We all know people in our lives who are considered “adrenaline junkies” thriving on extreme sports and other fear-inducing thrill situations.
+We all know people in our lives who are considered to be “adrenaline addicts” flourishing on extreme sports and other fear-inducing thrill environments.
 The repeated exposure to high risks situations leads to familiarity and it is called acclimation or adapting.
 This acclimation greatly reduces both the fear response and the resulting elation.
 This adjustment to high levels of stress leads adrenaline junkies to seek out ever new and bigger thrills.
 This can be a socially acceptable way to adapt to the fight response.
-Other people have a negative reaction to the feeling of fear, avoiding fear-inducing situations at all costs and this is an example of the flight response.
+Other people have an avoidance reaction to the sensation of fear, escaping fear-inducing environments at all costs and this is an example of the flight response.

 The Adults Role in Relationship to Fear and Discipline